comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

 1. For the Repository name, enter "hello_world" (you can use whatever name, but do not use a space!).
 If you want, you can add a description.
   ![Screenshot of creating a new repository in github.com](images/hello_world_new_repo.png)
 1. Leave everything else as it is and click the green "Create repository" button.
 {% include note.html content="You can either do the next steps in an ssh shell on your computer or on HiPerGator.
-I'll assume you are doing this on HiPerGator for these note." %}
+I'll assume you are doing this on HiPerGator for these notes." %}

 1. Log into your account on HiPerGator.
 1. In your home directory, create a folder called "hello_world" (or whatever you called your repository in step 3).
 And change into that directory.